ladataweb/DAX-Measures-Lineage/README.md

 This project is a web app that you can run in any browser.
 This tool can also be added as a Power Bi External tool installed manually or with an exe file.

+You can run this from Power Bi Desktop installing the External tool (download from release section) or just open the web and follow the instructions.

 ---

 ## Features